DiegoSousa/MySimpleCRM/README.md

 	http://www.pgadmin.org/download/

 1.2 -There are two ways of creating the database.
-Using the script creation (1.2.1) or creating manually using the client PostgreSQL PgAdmin (1.2.2).

-	<b>Choose the one that interests you -<b>
+Using the script creation (1.2.1) or creating manually using the client PostgreSQL PgAdmin (1.2.2). <b>Choose the one that interests you. -<b>

 1.2.1 -<b>Using the script creation:<b>

-Open your terminal type -> cd ~/workspace/MessengerConcurrent/src/main/resources/Scripts_Database -> ENTER ->
+Open your terminal type

+	cd ~/workspace/MessengerConcurrent/src/main/resources/Scripts_Database -> ENTER ->
 	chmod +x createDatabaseAndTables.sh -> ./createDatabaseAndTables.sh

 1.2.2 -<b>Creating manually using the client PostgreSQL PgAdmin:<b>